Mercedes-Benz S-Class (W223): Mercedes-Maybach

 In Germany Mercedes-Maybach announced the launch date of May 2021 for ordering and the delivery date of July 2021.

-Mercedes-Benz launched the S 580 and the S 680 in India on 3 March 2022.
-The S 580 is assembled at Mercedes-Benz's plant in Chakan, Pune.
+Mercedes-Benz launched the S 580 4MATIC and the S 680 4MATIC in India on 3 March 2022.
+The S 580 4MATIC is assembled at Mercedes-Benz manufacturing plant in Chakan, Pune.

-Mercedes-Maybach S580e
+Mercedes-Maybach S 580 e

-The Mercedes-Maybach S580e debuted in February 2023 as the brand's first plug-in hybrid model, featuring an inline-six engine and an electric motor that produce a combined 510 PS output.
+The Mercedes-Maybach S 580 e debuted in February 2023 as the brand's first plug-in hybrid model, featuring an inline-six engine and an electric motor that produce a combined 510 PS output.

-Mercedes-AMG S 63 E Performance

-In December 2022, Mercedes introduced the Mercedes-AMG S63 E Performance, the high performance version of the S Class.
-It uses a plug-in hybrid drivetrain powered by a 4.0-liter twin-turbo V8, electric motor, and 13.1-kWh battery pack.
-The car produces 791 horsepower and accelerates from zero to sixty miles per hour in a claimed 3.2 seconds.
+Mercedes-Maybach S 680 "Edition 100"

+To commemorate the 100-year anniversary of first production car by Maybach Motorenbau GmbH in 1921, Mercedes-Benz launched the limited production of Mercedes-Maybach S 680 "Edition 100".
+The production is limited to 100 units.

+The S 680 "Edition 100" has the special two-tone paint colours: High Tech Silver (Hightechsilber) on lower part and Nautical Blue (Nautikblau) on the upper part.
+The interior is done with special upholstery design in two-tone colours: Crystal White and Silver-grey Pearl.